-If you are in the United States on a nonimmigrant (temporary) visa, and need to extend your time on that visa or switch to another (also temporary) visa, the procedure you will use is to prepare and submit Form I-539, issued by U.S. Citizenship and Immigration Services (USCIS).
+If you are in the United States on a nonimmigrant (temporary) visa, and need to extend your time on that visa or switch to another (also temporary) visa, the procedure you will likely use is to prepare and submit Form I-539, issued by U.S. Citizenship and Immigration Services (USCIS).
 (Note that if you’re changing to a visa category for work, your employer may handle the change of status on its I-129 petition.)

 Realize, however, that extensions or changes of status are in no way granted automatically.
 You’ll need to:

 We’ll cover all of those here.

 You must submit your application for an extension or change of status to USCIS before, not after, your old status runs out.
 This expiration date is most likely shown in the notation the immigration officer made in your passport when you entered the United States.
 You’ll want to confirm that date by downloading your I-94 Departure Record and submitting your I-94 with your application.
 Do NOT go by the date that your visa expires; that is just the last day you could use that visa for U.S. entry, not the date up to which you can stay in the United States.

 If you miss the expiration date and can prove that it was not your fault, you can apply late.
 But you will need to provide documents showing USCIS that you would have met the date, but for circumstances beyond your control; that the length of the delay was reasonable; that you haven’t violated the terms of your visa status in any other way; and that you aren’t just looking for a way to stay in the United States permanently.